 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more per square than asphalt shingles.
-For these jobs, we route in a heavy-duty 30-yard bin featuring reinforced sides and a thicker floor plate; then we cap fill volume well below the visual rim to keep axle weight legal.
-We use a low-wall setup on a lowboy for stability.
-For other needs, browse our general construction debris service.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles.
+For these jobs, we route in a reinforced 30-yard bin with a heavier floor plate; we cap the fill volume well below the visual rim to keep axle weight legal.
+We use a lowboy for transport.
+This specialized bin is separate from our general construction debris service for lighter, mixed loads of standard interior materials.

 Same-day Pickup for Fast Roof Project Turnover